bramptonsouthwest/lego-robotics/README.md

 ### BAS-03
 #### RED GREEN BLUE (RGB) SPEED VARIATION
-Students explore programming the robot to adjust its speed based on detecting colors, enhancing their understanding of sensor-based control systems.
+Students explore programming the robot to adjust its speed based on detecting red-, green-, and blue-colored lines, enhancing their understanding of sensor-based control systems.

 ### BAS-04
 #### PERIMETER FORCE
-Students learn to program the robot to move until it encounters a force, simulating interactions with physical objects in its environment.
+Students learn to program the robot to move until it encounters a wall, simulating interactions with physical objects in its environment.
+After bumping into a wall, the robot needs to precicely reverse a fixed distance, perform a pivoted right turn before proceeding to the next wall.

 ### BAS-05
 #### PARALLEL PARK 1
-This module introduces the concept of parallel parking, teaching students how to program the robot to maneuver into tight spaces using precise movements.
+This module introduces the concept of parallel parking, teaching students how to program the robot to maneuver into tight spaces (marked by colored lines) using precise movements.

 ### BAS-A-T
 #### TUT: IF STATEMENTS